danielscorranese/DigitalMorphophoneEnvironment/README.md

 # DIGITAL MORPHOPHONE ENVIRONMENT

 ## Description
-A MaxMsp application that emulates the Morphophone.
-Under development.
+A MaxMsp application that emulates the Morphophone, a complex magnetophonic echo system (tape loop delay) developed in the 1950s within the laboratories of the GRM (Groupe de Recherches Musicales) in Paris.

+__UNDER DEVELOPMENT__

 ## License
 See the [LICENSE](LICENSE.md) file for license rights and limitations.